Does John know about this?

 It is possible, I think, to determine whether a correlation exists between nations finalists represented and nations where Trump had business interests.
 This sounds like a good assignment for John.

 Toobin does not appear to have performed such an analysis (he does say that “finalists usually came from countries where Miss Universe had strong television ratings — a different and perhaps more plausible conspiracy theory for which he also presents no evidence).
-Thus, as good as the former Miss Canada looks, the allegations of the three former contestants may just be sour grapes.
+Thus, as good as Miss Canada looked, the allegations of the three former contestants may just be sour grapes.